 I called out to the guys hanging out at my work.
 How dare you ruin my art piece!!?

 What if you as a maker have taken the freedom to change something in a public space with your work, should this public space also have the freedom to change this work?
 With three pieces of fabric, I changed the bicycle tunnel of the Parnassiaweg.
 There was tapping and playing until one boy fell.
-A knot was made in my work and people where hanging in it.
 I was told I had to remove the work.